-There is no established public trading market for the Units or the Series F Preferred Stock or warrants being offered in this offering.
+There is no established public trading market for the Units or warrants being offered in this offering.

-There is no established public trading market for the Units or the Series F Preferred Stock or warrants being offered in this offering.
-We have applied for the listing of the warrants included in this offering on The NASDAQ Capital Market under the symbol "RNVAZ."
-No assurance can be given that such listing will be approved or that a trading market will develop.
-We do not intend to apply to list the Units or the Series F Preferred Stock on a securities exchange.
-Without an active trading market, the liquidity of the respective security will be limited.
+There is no established public trading market for the Units or warrants being offered in this offering.
+The warrants included in this offering are approved for listing on The NASDAQ Capital Market under the symbol "RNVAZ."
+No assurance can be given that a trading market will develop.
+We do not intend to apply to list the Units on a securities exchange.
+Without an active trading market, the liquidity of the warrants will be limited.